natworkeffects/natworkeffects.com/content/posts/hierarchy-of-ml-services-on-public-cloud/index.en.md

 | Model monitoring | Model understanding and interpretability | Azure ML Responsible AI | SageMaker Clarify | Vertex AI Explainable AI |

 ### 3.2 AI Services 🧰  {#ai-services}
 Next, we will discuss AI services.
-They enable ML development using a low-code / no-code approach, and eliminate the overhead of managing MLOps.
+They enable ML development using a low-code / no-code approach, and mitigate the overhead of managing MLOps.

 The over-arching argument for these services is neatly put below by Jeff Atwood:
 {{< admonition quote "From Jeff Atwood, Author of Effective Programming: More Than Writing Code">}}